jamiemyu/deepscribe-project/README.md

 2. Clinical Trial Search: Search for clinical trial data from external backends.
 3. Relevancy Ranking: Interact with external LLM backends in order to compute a "relevance score" for each clinical trial found, based on how well they match against the extracted inputs.
     -   Edge case: If this API call fails, we fallback to the unranked clinical trials.
+4. Trial details: Shows the details for a given trial.

 The benefit of this design means the business logic for these key steps are abstracted away behind units and kept as three "stages" of the flow.
 The actual technologies and capabilities can be swapped under the hood, but the inputs/outputs should remain consistent.